chunyunma/chunyunma-dot-me/content/_index.md

 Welcome to my online home.

-If you landed here for the course notes of CGSC5101/HCIN 5400, please look under the **Teaching** tab.
+If you landed here for the course notes of CGSC 5101/HCIN 5400, please look under the **Teaching** tab.